Repelled point processes with application to numerical integration: Application to numerical integration

-Hence, any function $h$ that correlates with $f$ helps reducing the variance, even one that correlates negatively.
-Finding an appropriate $h$ is usually challenging.
-We opt in this paper for a polynomial regression of $f$ as our choice for $h$, and we estimate the coefficient $c$ by

-where $\mathcal{B}^{\prime}$ is a BPP on $K$, which is independent of the point process used to compute $\widehat{I}_{\text{MC}}$ in \eqref{eq:estimator_MCCV}, and $\bar{h}$ is the mean of $h$ over $\mathcal{B}^{\prime}$.
-Under the independence assumption, using $\hat{c}$ instead of $c$ does not affect the unbiasedness of $\widehat{I}_{\mathrm{MCCV}}(f)$ \cite[Example 8.3]{Owen2013}.
-Finally, note that the construction of the regressor $h$ and the evaluation of $\hat{c}$ require extra integrand evaluations compared to crude Monte Carlo, which we neglect here for simplicity.
+where we have arbitrarily limited ourselves to a multivariate polynomial of degree $2$ as control variate.
+There are several ways to determine $c$ and $(b_\alpha)$ in \eqref{eq:estimator_MCCV}, we chose one that yields an unbiased estimator and relies on two additional independent copies of $\mathcal{B}_N$; see Appendix~\ref{a:comparison_of_CV_estimators} for details.
+While using three independent copies of $\mathcal{B}_N$ intuitively gives an advantage to the MCCV estimator over estimators that use only $N$ samples from the uniform distribution, our point is to illustrate how our own (repelled, unbiased) estimators compare to an ideal control variates approach.
+That being said, we provide a numerical comparison of the estimated MSEs of three natural variants of the CV-based estimator on our integration benchmark in Appendix~\ref{a:comparison_of_CV_estimators}.
+The resulting mean-squared errors are essentially statistically indistinguishable in our experiments.

-On the other hand, Monte Carlo methods that try to improve the rate of convergence of the variance have been proposed, starting with grid-based stratification \citep[Chapter 10]{Owen2013}.
+While a fixed number of control variates can help gain a constant in the mean-square error of a Monte Carlo estimator, some Monte Carlo methods focus on improving the \emph{rate} of convergence of the variance have been proposed, starting with grid-based stratification \citep[Chapter 10]{Owen2013}.
 For a recent example, replacing the BPP of crude Monte Carlo with one of a particular family of determinantal point processes (DPPs) has been shown to enhance the convergence rate of the variance beyond $O(N^{-1})$; see \citep{BarHar2020, CoeMazAmb2021}.
 For our comparison, we use the unbiased estimator given in \citep[Section 2.1]{BarHar2020} and implemented in \href{https://github.com/guilgautier/DPPy}{DPPy} \citep{DPPY},

 where $\mathcal{D}_N$ is the multivariate Legendre ensemble and $\mathtt{K}_N$ its kernel.
 According to \cite{BarHar2020}, if $f$ is $C^1$ and supported on an open set that is bounded away from the boundary of the hypercube $K$, $\widehat{I}_{\mathrm{MCDPP}}(f)$ is an unbiased estimator of $I_K(f)$ and its variance is $O(N^{-1-1/d})$, which is faster than the usual $O(N^{-1})$.
 One of the limitations of DPP-based methods lies in the computational complexity associated with sampling from DPPs, which is at least cubic in the number $N$ of integrand evaluations.